DeSean Jackson: Baltimore Ravens

-On October 18, 2022, Jackson was signed to the Baltimore Ravens' practice squad.
+On October 18, 2022, Jackson was signed to the Baltimore Ravens' practice squad, and became the oldest active receiver in the NFL.
 He appeared for the first time in Week 9, and in Week 12 he caught a 62-yard pass to set up the go-ahead touchdown late in the 4th quarter against the Jacksonville Jaguars.
 He was signed to the Ravens' active roster on December 5, 2022.
 He was released on January 7, 2023.

+Retirement

+On November 29, 2023, Jackson signed a one-day contract with the Philadelphia Eagles to officially retire as a member of the Eagles.